arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-ble/content.md

 # BLE Connectivity on Portenta H7

 ## Overview
-In this tutorial we will enable low energy bluetooth (BLE) on the Portenta H7 to allow an external bluetooth device to control the built-in LED either by turning it on or off.
+In this tutorial we will enable low energy Bluetooth® (BLE) on the Portenta H7 to allow an external Bluetooth® device to control the built-in LED either by turning it on or off.

 ### You Will Learn